By Steven | December 1, 2013

 Whale Oil is a blog site.
-It is not a news medium within the definition of s68… of the Defamation Act.
+It is not a news medium within the definition of s68… of the Evidence Act.
 It is not a means for the dissemination to the public or a section of the public of news and observation on news.

 The judge gives very little reason for this conclusion.
 It seems a very questionable one.
 Whatever you think of WhaleOil, it’s hard to deny that he breaks news stories, and that he writes commentary on news.
 When you factor in the requirement that the courts are supposed to have regard to rights of freedom of expression under the Bill of Rights Act when interpreting statutes - and there’s a respectable argument that protecting sources facilitates the flow of important information - then there seems a powerful argument that this section ought to be construed widely enough to encompass at least some bloggers.